 Van Gogh in

-The former hospital still exists and now houses a cultural centre.
+The building still exists today.
+The former hospital now houses a cultural centre.

 Van Gogh in